Summary: This page includes all default data paths for Seravo sites. This includes paths to log files and htdocs.

 For this to continue to work, you need to add the following symlinks:

 ln -s web htdocs ln -s app htdocs/wp-content

 The server expects to find the web root in

-wp-contents with the site’s files and
+wp-contents under it containing the site-specific files and

 composer.json to use the same paths as defined in the Seravo WordPress project template composer.json.

 Directory layout with Capistrano or other deploy tools

 If you use a deploy tool that deploys multiple versions of the files on the server, and then activates one of them by repointing a symbolic link, you could use a directory layout like this: